-Solid Cache in Rails 8: Database-Backed Caching Guide
+Solid Cache in Rails 8: When the Database Is the Right Cache

 TL;DR